vogelito/glacierprotocol/_docs/overview/multi-signature-security.md

 * **Signatory reliability**: A signatory may fail to store the key securely, or they may lose it.
-* **Geography risk**: Signatories should be located in different physical locations to reduce the risk of fund loss due to events that could affect wide geographical areas, like natural disasters or power losses which could potentially affect all your signatories' capability to sign transactions.
+* **Geography risk**: Signatories should be located in different physical locations to reduce the risk of loss of funds due to events that could affect wide geographical areas, like natural disasters or power losses which could potentially affect all your signatories' capability to sign transactions.
 * **Jurisdiction risk**: Signatories should be located in different